Japan to declare COVID-19 emergency for Tokyo as it mulls Olympics without fans | Health

 Japan to declare COVID-19 emergency for Tokyo as it mulls Olympics without fans

-Japan is set to declare a state of emergency for Tokyo through August 22 to contain a new wave of coronavirus infections, a key minister said on Thursday, as the organisers consider banning all spectators from the Olympics starting in about two weeks.
+Japan is set to declare a state of emergency for Tokyo that will run through its hosting of the Olympics to try to contain a new wave of coronavirus infections, a key minister said on Thursday, as organisers consider banning all spectators from the Games.

 Japan will hold a parliamentary election later this year and the government's insistence that the Games - postponed last year as the virus spread around the world - should go ahead this year could cost it at the ballot box, they said.
 (Additional reporting by Rocky Swift and Eimi Yamamitsu; Editing by Muralikumar Anantharaman and Lincoln Feast.)